thorn086/wine-vinyard/README.md

-# Wine Vinyard
+# Wine Vineyard

 An application built for browsing wine, adding a wine and leaving comments about the wine a user adds.

 ## Technology

-Wine Vinyard was built using React and CSS.
+Wine Vineyard was built using React and CSS.

 ## API Repo